lilleswing/lilleswing.github.io/_posts/2020-04-16-CovidPlots.md

 In the past couple of weeks there has been an information overload with regards to how the world is handling Covid-19.
 There are lots of arguments how the number of cases is biased towards the amount of testing.
-There are arguments also that the number of hospitalizations is based on number of available beds not real need.
+There are arguments that the number of hospitalizations is based on number of available beds instead of real need.
-Something that is much harder as an indicator is deaths per day.
+Something that is much harder to argue against as an indicator is deaths per day.
 Yes it is a lagging indicator, but being two weeks behind but on more solid ground is more important to me.

 I couldn't easily find a daily updating plot of deaths per day in the past three weeks for NYC and the U.S. so I made one for myself.